-The Village Council established the Downtown Development Authority (DDA) in November 1984 to prepare and carry-out a Development Plan for economic improvement in the central business district which is funded through a Tax Increment Financing District (TIF) encompassing approximately 1⁄2 of the DDA District area.
+The Village Council established the Downtown Development Authority (DDA) in November 1984 to prepare and carry-out a Development Plan for economic improvement in the central business district which is funded through a Tax Increment Financing District (TIFA) encompassing approximately 1⁄2 of the DDA District area.
 The DDA Development Plan and a separate TIF Plan is prepared by the DDA and adopted by the Village Council.

-The DDA also approves the Village Revolving Loan and Commercial Renovation Tax Abatement programs.
+The DAA also administers the Village Revolving Loan and Commercial Renovation Tax Abatement programs.

-Baroda Area Business Association
+Baroda Area Business Alliance